DiogoF17/LPOO_18-19/docs/README.md

 > [EventQueue](../code/src/main/java/com/aor/ghostrumble/controller/event/EventQueue.java)
 >
 #### 1.4 Consequences
 > As said before, using the MVC design (or similar, like we did) increases the modularity of the code.
-It makes it easier to change only one component of the game, and to keep all the others (for example, deciding to use another way of drawing and reading inputs, other than Lanterna), because although they are linked, the code is not "mixed together" (we would need to create another subclass of Game, that has a new way of reading inputs, and another subclass of DrawingMethod, that would use a new way to draw onto the screen).
+It makes it easier to change only one component of the game, and to keep all the others (for example, choosing whether to use Lanterna or Swing in order to draw the various components of the game, and read user input), because although they are linked, the code is not "mixed together" (we would need to create another subclass of Game, that has a new way of reading inputs, and another subclass of DrawingMethod, that would use a new way to draw onto the screen).
 This shows that our code structure respects the Open-Closed Principle: modules are open for extensions, but closed for modification.
 >
 > As we also said before, it meets the requirements of the Single Responsability Principle: each module has only one reason to change.
-In our opinion, separating the View into two parts (one that draws, one that reads user input) contributes even more to the following of this principle.
+In our opinion, in a way, separating the View into two parts (one that draws, one that reads user input) contributes even more to the following of this principle.

 ### 2. Joining the Different View Components
 #### 2.1 Problem in Context